 - 48 credit hours, including 720 practicum clock hours, are required

-- Program is fully accredited
+- The program is fully accredited

 - No BSN required (ADN and RN license are required)